Linguistics and Human Brain: A Perspective of Computational Neuroscience: Computational Neuroscience Methods for Linguistics

 Neural coding plays a critical role in evaluating computational language models.
 Standard NLP metrics such as perplexity or task accuracy do not directly reflect biological plausibility.
 Neural coding instead measures whether model representations correspond to neural activity patterns, providing evidence about whether models capture cognitively relevant features rather than merely exploiting surface statistics.
 It therefore offers a quantitative bridge between computational modeling and neural mechanisms of language processing \cite{mitchell2008predicting,ettinger2020bert}.

 Neural coding is also essential for assessing alignment between LLMs and human neural language systems \cite{goldstein2025temporal}.
 Although LLMs achieve impressive performance, it remains unclear whether their internal representations match brain mechanisms.
 Neural coding provides a quantitative test: if model-derived representations accurately predict neural responses, representational alignment is supported.
 Conversely, weak prediction suggests that models rely on processing strategies distinct from human cognition.
 Neural coding thus functions both as an evaluation tool for cognitive plausibility and as a guide for developing more brain-aligned language models \cite{xiao2025exploring}.
+It is also important to distinguish representational alignment from full mechanistic equivalence.
+High neural predictivity or representational similarity suggests that a model captures information dimensions relevant to brain language processing, such as lexical predictability, semantic structure, or contextual integration.
+However, such findings do not necessarily imply that the model reproduces the same algorithms, learning history, or biological implementation as the human brain.
+For this reason, neural coding results are most informative when combined with behavioral evidence, temporal dynamics, causal perturbation, and comparisons against simpler linguistic or statistical baselines.